jdelkins/pia-tools/systemd/README.md

 2. Edit `/etc/pia.conf` and set variables according to your setup.
-For `PIA_REGION` you can use the included `pia-listregions` utility to choose a region id with a low ping time and the desired feature set.
-To use that, install then run it:
+For `PIA_REGION` you can use the included `pia-listregions` utility to choose a region id with a low ping time and the desired feature set, or, simply specify the special region "auto" to select the region with the lowest ping time.

+   To use the `pia-listregions` tool, install then run it like this:

         $ GOBIN=/usr/local/bin go install github.com/jdelkins/pia-tools/cmd/pia-listregions@latest
         $ /usr/local/bin/pia-listregions